 - Speaking on panel discussions at scientific meetings or conferences

 Advocates assist in developing or enhancing programs and activities.
-Their contributions often help in identifying barriers to implementation.
+Their contributions often help identify barriers to implementation.
 Activities may include:

-Advocates evaluate and analyze research proposals and ongoing research projects.
+Advocates evaluate and analyze research proposals and communications.
 Activities may include:

 - Participating in peer review panels

-- Editing or translating scientific language in documents to improve readability for non-scientific audiences
+- Editing or translating scientific language to improve readability

-Advocates interpret and communicate research findings and scientific information for non-scientific audiences.
+Advocates share and amplify research findings and scientific information for their constituencies.
 Activities may include: